-WASHINGTON - The Federal Election Commission today cited seven campaign committees for failing to file the 2018 October Quarterly Report required by the Federal Election Campaign Act of 1971, as amended (the Act).
+WASHINGTON — The Federal Election Commission cited eight campaign committees today for failing to file the October Quarterly Report required by the Federal Election Campaign Act of 1971, as amended (the Act).

 - Committee to Elect Timmy Westley (TX-15)

 - Derickson K for Congress (NY-16)

 - Scott L. Fenstermaker (NY-13)

 - HEROJSLC2016 (AZ)

 - Lily for US Senate (CO)